 Name of Scheme What does it do?
 Who and what is eligible?
-How can it be accessed? should be able to make a claim for the necessary and unavoidable cancellation, abandonment, curtailment, postponement and disruption of their event for reasons beyond the control of organisers or participants (subject to the other terms and exclusions of their policy) HMRC Time to Pay Service Tax relief For all businesses and self-employed people in financial distress, and with outstanding tax liabilities, may be eligible to receive support with their tax affairs.
+How can it be accessed?
+Businesses with event cancellation policies that include unspecified notifiable disease extensions should be able to make a claim for the necessary and unavoidable cancellation, abandonment, curtailment, postponement and disruption of their event for reasons beyond the control of organisers or participants (subject to the other terms and exclusions of their policy) HMRC Time to Pay Service Tax relief For all businesses and self-employed people in financial distress, and with outstanding tax liabilities, may be eligible to receive support with their tax affairs.
 Case-by-case basis and tailored to individual circumstances and liabilities Call HMRC's Dedicated Helpline on 0800 0159 559 Planning Rules Relaxed (Specific Sectors) Change of operations Local Authorities to relax planning rules to allow pubs and restaurants to operate temporarily as takeaways Guidance to be published by Local Authorities.
-Visitor Levy Bill Halting of Bill The introduction of a visitor levy on tourism in Scotland will be halted Effective immediately Deposit Return Scheme Extension of Go- Live The Deposit Return Scheme will now be introduced in July 2022 Effective immediately Business Loans Scotland and West of Scotland Loan Fund Businesses with existing loans 3 month capital and interest holiday for all existing borrowers Note: Business Loans Scotland is aware of an Applied directly to loans via Business Loans Scotland Advanced Fee Fraud using their name.
-Business Loans Scotland does not ask a borrower for any up-front
+Visitor Levy Bill Halting of Bill The introduction of a visitor levy on tourism in Scotland will be halted Effective immediately Deposit Return Scheme Extension of Go- Live The Deposit Return Scheme will now be introduced in July 2022 Effective immediately Business Loans Scotland and West of Scotland Loan Fund Businesses with existing loans 3 month capital and interest holiday for all existing borrowers Applied directly to loans via Business Loans Scotland